James McAvoy: Philanthropy

-In 2011, McAvoy did a BASE jump from the world's tallest hospital building in a bid to help raise money for Ugandan children's charity Retrak, which assists children on the streets.
+In 2011, McAvoy abseiled from the world's tallest hospital building to help raise money for Ugandan children's charity Retrak, which assists children on the streets.
 After this, he continued to support Retrak.
-Additionally, he is a supporter of the British Red Cross with whom he travelled to Uganda to raise awareness of the projects there.
+He is a supporter of the British Red Cross with whom he travelled to Uganda to raise awareness of the projects there.
 He had become involved with the charity after shooting The Last King of Scotland there for several months and was shocked by what he saw.
 In February 2007, he visited northern Uganda and spent four days seeing projects supported by the British Red Cross.

 In 2015, McAvoy pledged £125,000 to a 10-year scholarship programme at his former drama school, the Royal Conservatoire of Scotland.
 In March 2020, McAvoy donated £275,000 to a crowdfunding campaign to help the NHS mitigate the COVID-19 pandemic in the United Kingdom.

+In 2021, McAvoy appeared as a contestant on an episode of Celebrity Bake Off to benefit Stand Up to Cancer.
+Competing against Anne-Marie, David Baddiel and Kelly Holmes, McAvoy emerged as the winner thanks to his previous experience as a trainee confectioner.